soysaucem/uno/README.md

 # Uno-Game
-One assignment in python programming course
+An assignment that I did in python course.